-Walker, Hamilton & Koenig, LLP has had notable successes in cases involving accidents on public property, bus stops and mass transit vehicles.
+Walker, Hamilton & Kearns, LLP has had notable successes in cases involving accidents on public property, bus stops and mass transit vehicles.
 We understand the legal issues in these cases and how to get results for our clients.
 If you have been injured as the result of governmental negligence, you have only a limited time to make a claim.
 Get legal help today.

 Contact a Bay Area Dangerous Property Injury Lawyer

 For a free consultation about a property owner negligence case, contact Walker, Hamilton & Kearns, LLP in San Francisco, California.

 Premises liability case leading to $1,000,000 settlement for brain damage suffered by senior citizen in a fall down theater stairs.View Details